 The MRI scan at Perth’s Imaging Central will be thoroughly explained to you by our Radiographer prior to beginning.

 You will be asked to lie on the scan table.
-The part of your body to be scanned will be carefully positioned and gently secured, so you are comfortable and more likely to remain still.
+The part of your body to be scanned will be carefully positioned and gently secured, so you are comfortable and better able to remain still.
 Small devices, called coils, may be positioned around the body part that is being studied.
 These coils are receivers, which enhance the picture quality.

 A contrast may be given during certain MRI tests through a vein in the back of your hand or your forearm.
 The contrast helps the radiologist demonstrate certain areas more clearly.
 When you make a booking for an MRI scan that may require IV contrast you will be asked for your age and whether you are diabetic or if you’ve had any trouble with your kidneys.
 We may need the results of a blood test within the past 3 months that shows your kidney function.
 If you have not had one within the past few months we will ask you to get your doctor to write you a referral for a blood test or you can come to see us and we will provide you with one.
 We need to establish that your kidneys work well before we give you an injection of contrast.
 There are several options available for MR contrast which is gadolinium based.
 We only use the safest agents available on the market today, which are macrocyclic chemical bonds (for those chemistry buffs!).